pnpm/pnpm.io/docs/cli/server.md

 title: pnpm server
 ---

+Added in: v1.30.0

 Manage a store server.

 ## Commands

 ### pnpm server start

-Added in: v1.30.0

-Starts a server that does all interactions with the store.
+Starts a server that performs all interactions with the store.
 Other commands will delegate any store-related tasks to this server.

 ### pnpm server stop

-Added in: v1.30.0

 Stops the store server.

 ### pnpm server status

-Added in: v2.5.0

 Prints information about the running server.